kjs29/nback/README.md

 # How to play

-Let's say that there will be numbers called to you.
+Let's say that there will be numbers shown to you.

 `3 5 3 2 4`

-One number will show at a time and disappears.
+One number will show at a time and will disappear after it is shown.

 `3`